nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**Preconditions**

+1. AddressBook confirms the change with the user before carrying out the operation

+**MSS**

+1. AddressBook requests user for tag to rename
+2. User enters tag to rename
+3. AddressBook shows the list of persons with tag
+4. AddressBook requests user for new tag
+5. User enters new tag
+6. AddressBook changes these persons' tags to the new tag Use case ends.

+**Extensions**

+2a.
+AddressBook found no person with specified tag

+> 2a1.
+AddressBook requests for the correct tag
+> 2a2.
+User enters new data
+  Steps 2a1-2a2 are repeated until the data entered are correct <br>
+  Use case resumes from step 3

+2b.
+AddressBook is empty

+> 2b1.
+AddressBook shows an error message <br>
+> Use case ends

+5a.
+New tag entered already exists

+> 5a1.
+AddressBook requests for a new tag
+> 5a2.
+User enters new tag
+  Steps 5a1-5a2 are repeated until the new tag entered does not exist <br>
+  Use case resumes from step 6

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.